 Since the mid-2000s, as computing technology became faster and more powerful, designers and operators were concerned about the efficiency of air-cooling technologies to cope with the increasing energy-draining servers.
-With power requirements approaching or exceeding 5 kilowatts (kW) per cabinet, some data centers have to resort to technologies such as rear-door heat exchangers and other kinds of in-row cooling to keep the servers cool.
+With power requirements approaching or exceeding 5 kilowatts (kW) per cabinet, some data centers have to resort to technologies such as rear-door heat exchanger and other kinds of in-row cooling to keep the servers cool.

 In the Economic Meltdown of Moore’s Law Ken Brill of the Uptime Institute predicted in 2007 that the heat from fitting more and more transistors onto a chip would result in reaching a point where it would not be feasible to cool the data center without radically revising current cooling technology.